 By Andrew Lambe.
 14th May 2014

 Directors are ultimately responsible for managing the company on behalf of the members (shareholders).
-In small companies they are typically the same people.
-Directors of Irish companies must be individuals of at least 18 years of age and it is important for them to be aware that they have a lot of legal responsibility to contend with as directors under Irish and EU legislation and at common law.
+In small companies, they are typically the same people.
+A Director of an Irish company must be an individual of at least 18 years of age and it is important for them to be aware that they have a lot of legal responsibility to contend with as directors under Irish and EU legislation and at common law.

 Director’s Statutory Duties